A-Kornienko/poker-backend/README.md

 ## Install Poker app
-1. Create folder for your project, folder name should be `poker2`.
+1. Create folder for your project, folder name should be `poker`.
-2. Run `git clone git@github.com:A-Kornienko/poker-back.git` into directory `poker2`.
+2. Run `git clone git@github.com:A-Kornienko/poker-back.git` into directory `poker`.
-3. Go out of the directory `poker2`
+3. Go out of the directory `poker`
 4. Install laradock from this manual https://laradock.io/getting-started/ use setup for multiple projects configuration.
-5. Directory `laradock` should be located near the `poker2`, on the same level.
+5. Directory `laradock` should be located near the `poker`, on the same level.
 6. Update `MYSQL_VERSION=8.0` in `laradock/.env`.
 7. Update `PHP_VERSION=8.2` in `laradock/.env`.
 8. Only for `Mac with M1` processor, make sure that this settings is added `APACHE_FOR_MAC_M1=true` in `laradock/.env`.